 Immediate Impacts and Key Timelines

-When you leave a job, your employer-sponsored health insurance typically ends on your last day of work or at the end of the month in which you leave.
-This creates a qualifying event, opening special enrollment periods for new coverage.
-You generally have a 60-day window to elect COBRA continuation coverage from your former employer, and you typically have 30 to 60 days to enroll in your new employer's plan (if offered) from your start date.
-Missing these deadlines can leave you uninsured until the next annual Open Enrollment.
+When you leave a job, your employer-sponsored insurance usually ends on your last day or at the end of the month.
+That's a qualifying event — it opens a special enrollment window.
+You get 60 days to elect COBRA from your old employer.
+You also typically have 30 to 60 days from your start date to enroll in a new plan.
+Miss these deadlines, and you could be uninsured until the next Open Enrollment.

 Your Four Primary Coverage Pathways